perpetualintelligence/docs/docfx_project/articles/pi-cli/defaults.md

 # Defaults and Limits

-`pi-cli` defaults to following values and configuration restrictions to avoid parsing and performance bottlenecks.
+`terminal` defaults to following values and configuration restrictions to avoid parsing and performance bottlenecks.

 ## Regex